-Petrol Diesel Price Today: Check fuel rates in Delhi, Mumbai, Bengaluru and other cities
+Petrol diesel price today: Check fuel rates in Delhi, Mumbai, Bengaluru and other cities

-Petrol and diesel rate for today: Prices of petrol and diesel remained unchanged across the nation for the 57th consecutive day on Monday, July 18, 2022.
+Petrol-Diesel Today: Prices of petrol and diesel remained unchanged across the nation for the 59th straight day on Wednesday, July 20, 2022.

-In Mumbai, petrol retails at Rs 106.31 per litre and diesel is available for Rs 94.27, while in Delhi, petrol stands at Rs 96.72 per litre, while diesel remains available for Rs 89.62.

-Prices of both motor fuels in Maharashtra went through a price alteration last week, following the state government’s announcement to reduce the value added tax (VAT) on petrol and diesel by Rs 5 and Rs 3 per litre, respectively.
-Prices of both petrol and diesel fell the day after the announcement, by Rs 5.04 per litre and Rs 3.01 per litre, respectively, in Mumbai.
+Petrol and diesel prices in Maharashtra were changed last week after the state government’s announcement to reduce the value added tax (VAT) on petrol and diesel by Rs 5 per litre and 3 per litre, respectively.
+As a result, petrol and diesel prices got reduced the next day, by Rs 5.04 per litre and Rs 3.01 per litre, respectively, in Mumbai.

-In India, the prices of petrol and diesel vary from state to state depending on the local taxes (VAT) and freight charges.
-In addition to this, the two automotive fuels are also subject to excise duty, levied by the central government.
+In India, petrol and diesel prices vary from state to state, depending on the local taxes (VAT) and freight charges.
+Additionally, the Centre levies excise duty on the two automobile fuels.

 Subscriber Only Stories

+The Centre on Wednesday scrapped the export duty of Rs 6 per litre on petrol and reduced the same on ATF by Rs 2 per litre, bringing it down to Rs 4 per litre.
+The finance ministry notification also announced the reduction of export duty on diesel by Rs 2 per litre to Rs 11 per litre.
+Furthermore, the additional cess of Rs 23,250 per tonne on domestically produced crude oil has been reduced to Rs 17,000 per tonne.

-In the international market, Brent crude futures for September settlement rose 69 cents (0.7 per cent) to $101.85 a barrel by 0421 GMT.
-US West Texas Intermediate (WTI) crude futures for August delivery edged up 27 cents (0.3 per cent) to $97.86 a barrel, after climbing 1.9 per cent in the previous session, as per Reuters data.
+In the global market, Brent crude prices for September fell 37 cents (0.3 per cent), to $106.98 a barrel by 0340 GMT, while US West Texas Intermediate (WTI) crude for August slipped 69 cents (0.7 per cent), to $103.53 per barrel.
+The WTI contract will expire later on Wednesday, as per Reuters data.

 |City